NightHawkATL/outage-tracker/README.md

 ## ⚙️ Configuration

+On your first boot, you will be met with a secure login screen.
+**Default Username:** `admin`
+**Default Password:** `admin`
+*(Note: Please log in and immediately change your password in the Settings page!)*

 On your first boot, the app will load as a "Blank Slate".
 Click the **⚙️ Settings** button in the top right of the dashboard to configure your tracker.

+> **🔐 Forgot your password?** If you get locked out of your dashboard, SSH into your docker host and run `docker exec -it outage-tracker python reset_auth.py`.
+Your password will instantly reset to `admin` without deleting any of your saved utility or VPN settings!

 <img width="806" height="1727" alt="tracker settings" src="https://github.com/user-attachments/assets/536c0481-3317-4bf3-b87c-a1fc11ac3ba3" />